Weekly Newsletter for The Freelancers: Here is the latest newsletter of the week starting on 19th November 2018.

 I have chosen two separate links, taking the two different viewpoints: of when to say no to family and friends and when to say no to clients and gigs.

-Tara Msiska has written an article entitled How to set boundaries with family and friends when telecommuting which you can read on www.CareerAddict.com here.
+Kayla Matthews has written an article How to maintain boundaries between work and home when you telecommute for flexjobs.com which you can read here.

 Emma Morgan from the Freelance Collective has looked at When to Say "No" to a Client and How to Do It Without Burning Bridges.
 You can read Emma's article by clicking here.

 These are important issues worth sharing on Twitter and Facebook and you can do so by clicking on the social media links at the bottom of this newsletter.